Developer Guide

 (Bad) We thought of a recursive implementation of the

-tag, but it proved to be too lofty and unneccesarily complicated.
+Parser, callingparsemethods again on the two halves whenever we find an/noktag, but it proved to be too lofty and unneccesarily complicated.
 Moreover, using recursion in applications is not recommended due to the high potential of unseen bugs. -

 (Bad) We thought of modifying the parser such that it always checks for the

-tag (or any of the tags specified in the parameter) first, before parsing the other tags in the normal way.
+/noktag (or any of the tags specified in the parameter) first, before parsing the other tags in the normal way.
 However, this was again too large scale for a single command with the same parameter.

 Find commands

-The find commands are a common group of commands that allows users to quickly find Student
+The find commands are a common group of commands that allows users to quickly find Student or TuitionClass.
+They are:

 Implementation of the command

-common approach of setting a Predicate
+common approach of setting a Predicate inside the corresponding FilteredList class.
+As mentioned above in Model

-section, the filtered list either contains an ObservableList<Student>
+section, the filtered list either contains an ObservableList<Student> or ObservableList<TuitionClass> that is bound to the

 UI such that UI is responsive to any changes in the list and these changes can be brought forward by setting a new

-.
-One should also note that the default Predicate
+Predicate.
+One should also note that the default Predicate always returns a boolean true which means no Student

-is filtered out at the start.
+or TuitionClassis filtered out at the start.

-The sequence diagram when a findtag
+The sequence diagram when a findtag command is executed is as follows:

-The rest of the find command works the same way but note that for findclass
+The rest of the find command works the same way but note that for findclass and findclassname, they are calling the

-method of filteredTuitionClass
+setPredicate method of filteredTuitionClass instead.

 Implementation of find predicates

-Furthermore, to fully understand the find command, we also have to understand how Predicate
+Furthermore, to fully understand the find command, we also have to understand how Predicate works.
+The Predicates used

-that filters out students or classes are typical java Predicate
+that filters out students or classes are typical java Predicate.
+For each searchable attribute, a new class must be

-with the right generic type (i.e. predicate class for filtering Student
+created that implements Predicate with the right generic type (i.e. predicate class for filtering Student must

-, and predicate class for filtering TuitionClass
+implement Predicate<Student>, and predicate class for filtering TuitionClass must implement Predicate<TuitionClass>).

-of search strings that would be used to match against the tested items
+Each custom predicate class contains a List of search strings that would be used to match against the tested items

 in the search.